Tax Day 2018: Deals And Free Stuff On April 17

 Follow CBSMIAMI.COM: Facebook | Twitter

-CBS Local – Tax Day is almost here, and while it’s never fun to owe money to the government, at least you can get some free stuff out of it.
-Here’s what some restaurants and other retailers are offering on or around April 17th.
+CBS Local – Tax Day is here, and while it’s never fun to owe money to the government, at least you can get some free stuff out of it.
+Here’s what some restaurants and other retailers are offering on April 17th.

 Boston Market: On Tax Day, take advantage of the $10.40 Tax Day Meal Special, which includes a Half Chicken Individual Meal with two sides, cornbread and a beverage at participating locations.